 In that same year, the Research Center published information on the use of credit cards by college students, including:

 The Federal Reserve is a very good source of credit card and other debt statistics.
 Current data gathered by this U.S. government agency includes:

 According to the latest information gathered by the U.S. Census Bureau, there were 156 million credit card holders in the United States in 2009, and that number was projected to remain steady through 2011.
 These same Americans own approximately 1.2 billion cards, which is an average of eight credit cards issued per credit card holder.

 Americans charged approximately $1.9 trillion to their credit cards in 2009.
 That works out to $12,500 in charges each year per cardholder.
 This information includes all credit card types such as bank cards, phone cards, as well as credit cards issued by oil companies and retail stores.

 Finally, this data tells us that Americans carried approximately $886 billion in credit card debt, and that number was projected to shrink to $838 billion by the end of 2011.
 This works out to approximately $5,400 in credit card debt per cardholder (not household, as mentioned in the Federal Reserve statistics cited earlier).

 The 2012 American Community Survey (ACS) published by the U.S. Census Bureau includes population, demographic, as well as housing estimates.
 The 2012 survey indicates the following concerning mortgages in the United States:

 The Federal Reserve also reports what is called the household debt service ratio, or DSR.
 This measure provides insights into the ratio of all debt payments to disposable income.
 Unlike payments to credit cards, this statistic measures the debt load associated with basic living expenses such as owning a car and home.
-As of the third quarter of 2013, consumers spend roughly 9.92% of their disposable, after tax income, to pay their mortgage obligations, personal loans and car loans.
+As of the second quarter of 2014, consumers spend roughly 9.94% of their disposable, after tax income, to pay their mortgage obligations, personal loans and car loans.